Xoraurea/tpp-executive/documentation/executive/README.md

 - `deregisterPreHook(funcName, hookId)` – Deregister a previously registered pre-hook.
 - `deregisterPostHook(funcName, hookId)` – Deregister a previously registered post-hook.
 - `getOriginalFunction(funcName)` – Get the original definition of a game function.
+- `getFunctionOverwritten(funcName)` – Check whether a game function has been overwritten.

 ## Executive.styles